 Public Health Scotland’s interactive dashboard now provides a map showing the number of cases in local areas, as well as trends for local authorities and NHS boards

-Visit www.mygov.scot/shielding for more information, or call the National Helpline on 0800 111 4000 9am-5pm.
-Read the latest questions and answers from the Scottish Government
+Visit the Scottish Government wesbite for more information, or call the National Helpline on 0800 111 4000 9am-5pm.

 Public Health Scotland has produced a full evaluation of the effectiveness of the Shielding Programmes.
 The full report is available and a short video summary can be seen below:

-The Scottish Government's text messaging service is available for people who were shielding to recieve the latest updates from the Scottish Government in the event of any new national or local lockdown restrictions, and useful information to help keep you safe.
+The Scottish Government's text messaging service is available for people who are at the highest risk (previously on the shielding list) to recieve the latest updates from the Scottish Government, and useful information to help keep you safe.